AkashSalode108/Stewart_QA_Agent_V10/README.md

 # AI QA Agent

 ## Overview
-This project builds an AI agent to answer questions based on uploaded documents.
+This project builds an AI agent to answer questions based on available information in documents.
 Uses OpenAI GPT models for natural language understanding.

 ## Setup
 1. Create a Python virtual environment: